-- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - ^o A note of any action taken, decisions reached and the outcome
+- > A clear and comprehensive summary of the concern - > Details of how the concern was followed up and resolved - > A note of any action taken, decisions reached and the outcome

 Concerns and referrals will be kept in a separate child protection file for each child.
+This is held on CPOMS.